MB-Finski/php_hdbscan/README.md

 A HDBSCAN implementation written in PHP.
 Builds loosely on top of the Rubix ML library (which is needed as a dependency).
 Implements a dual-tree kNN for core distance estimation and a dual-tree Borůvka for building the minimum spanning tree.
 Designed primarily for use with the Recognize -app for Nextcloud.

 The code is extremely rough around the edges, sorry about that!
+I have absolutely no previous experience with php, so the code is bound to be riddled with bugs and inefficiencies.

 ## Features
 - Beats the Rubix DBSCAN in speed by about 1/3rd.